Pickaway County, Ohio: Other notable aspects

 Pickaway County is also known for its various places with the name "Hitler", including Hitler Road, Hitler-Ludwig Road, Hitler-Ludwig Cemetery, and Hitler Park.
-They are not named after the infamous German dictator, but instead after a local historical family named the Hitlers, who have been described by a local paper in 2011 as "fine, upstanding citizens".
-The family included George Washington Hitler and his son, Dr. Gay Hitler, who worked as a local dentist between 1922 and 1946.
+They are not named after the German dictator Adolf Hitler, but rather they were named after a local historical family named the Hitlers, who have been described by a local paper in 2011 as "fine, upstanding citizens".
+The family included George Washington Hitler and his son, Gay Hitler, who worked as a local dentist between 1922 and 1946.

+In January 2025, Anduril Industries announced plans to build its $1 billion Arsenal-1 manufacturing facility in Pickaway County, Ohio near Rickenbacker International Airport to produce weapons systems, including aerial and maritime drones.